Grand Chalet

-The Grand Chalet, also known as Grand Chalet de Rossinière, Grande Demeure, Grande Maison or Chalet Balthus, is a historic chalet in Rossinière, the French part of Switzerland.
+The Grand Chalet, also known as the Grand Chalet de Rossinière, Grande Demeure, Grande Maison or Chalet Balthus, is the largest historic chalet in Switzerland and possibly in the entire Alpine region.
+The chalet is located in Rossinière, in the French-speaking part of Switzerland.
 It is listed as a Swiss heritage site of national significance (1946: Classification as a monument at municipal and cantonal level.
 1996: Recognition as a heritage site of national significance).
 The French name Le Grand Chalet means "The Big Chalet", in the sense of: The biggest house in town.

 Historical significance

 The south façade of the Grand Chalet with two of the once three poplars on the north side (visible above the roof).
 This is the oldest photograph of the Grand Chalet, dating from the 1860s.
+This carte de visite photograph is considered an absolute rarity.

 Although the small municipality of Rossinière was ravaged by fire three times – in 1600, 1776 and 1855 – it boasts a remarkable cultural and architectural heritage.
 In addition to the Grand Chalet, these include the town hall, built in 1635, and the Maison de la Place built in 1664.
 Because of the risk of fire, the burnt down houses were increasingly built of stone when they were rebuilt.

 In Rossinière, the most beautiful residences were built by skilled and mostly local craftsmen for wealthy people who held important social positions within the community.

 The local authorities of Rossinière and the authorities of the Canton of Vaud had long recognised that the Grand Chalet was an exceptional and unique building.
 If it were built of stone, it would be called a castle.
 The responsible cantonal archaeologist, Louis Bosset, stated laconically when classifying the Grand Chalet as a cantonal monument in 1946:

-The Grand Chalet is well known enough that it seems superfluous to describe it.
-Its value, except for a few interior fittings, both from an archaeological point of view and that of Vaudois Alpine folklore, fully justifies its classification as a historic monument.
+"The Grand Chalet is well known enough that it seems superfluous to describe it.
+Its value, except for a few interior fittings, both from an archaeological point of view and that of Vaudois Alpine folklore, fully justifies its classification as a historic monument."